 The project has two different Field Stations, each with its own volunteer accommodation and a research focus in different parts of the island.

 Field Station A covers surveying beaches during the day as well as monitoring an active harbour where sea turtles come to feed and interact.
 The beaches visited do not have nesting night surveys.
+There is a 1-5km bicycle ride to some beaches.

 Volunteers at both Field Stations are involved in hatchling rescue during hatching season.